Mamoon794/employee-handbook/README.md

 ### How to Test the AI Feature

+After the app is started, go to analytics page: http://localhost:3000/analytics

-There are two ways to check whether this AI feature is wokring:
+There are two ways to check whether this AI feature is working:

 1. Activate the screen reader (on Mac, it's Command + F5.
 To learn more, check [VoiceOver guide](https://support.apple.com/en-ca/guide/voiceover/vo4be8816d70/10/mac/15.0).)
 Use Control + Option + Left/Right Arrow keys to navigate to the graph section.
 After it reads out the title, press Control + Option + Right Arrow again to hear the AI summary.
 If it says “No AI summary available,” it means the request-per-minute limit has been reached.
 Wait a minute, then refresh the page.